WHO WE ARE

 Stephanie Smith

-Stephanie has worked with young children for over thirty years, both in California and in northern New Mexico where she has been living for twenty five years.
-Stephanie is a teacher in our Unicorn classroom during the school year and directs the summer camp program during the summer months.She studied early childhood education at Cabrillo College in Aptos, CA, though she has learned largely through her long experience in education.
-Co-founder and director of Dragonfly School in Santa Fe for ten years prior to joining Arts & Sciences five years ago, Stephanie holds the National Administrators’ Credential for directors of preschool programs.
-Her expertise includes facilitating compassionate communication, dynamic curriculum planning, implementing dramatic storytelling in the classroom and teaching early literacy skills. stephanie@santafeschool.org
+Stephanie has worked with young children for over thirty years, both in California and in northern New Mexico where she has been living since 1997.
+Stephanie joined the Arts and Sciences staff in 2018 and has served in multiple roles throughout her time here, including Aftercare Teacher and Coordinator, Summer Camp Director, and currently (and most passionately) as a teacher in our Preschool and Pre-Kindergarten Unicorn class.
+She studied early childhood education at Cabrillo College in Aptos, CA, though she has learned largely through her long experience in education.
+Co-founder and director of Dragonfly School (toddlers through kindergarten) in Santa Fe for ten years prior to joining Arts & Sciences, Stephanie holds the National Administrators’ Credential for directors of preschool programs.
+Her expertise includes facilitating compassionate communication; dynamic, hands-on curriculum planning; directing dramatic storytelling in the classroom; and teaching early literacy skills.
+Stephanie believes that the most important qualities a teacher can bring to the early childhood classroom are a commitment to relationship-building, creativity, and flexibility.
+When not at school, Stephanie is regularly tending to her large garden and its consequential fruits, rollerskating outdoors, or dancing at live music events. stephanie@santafeschool.org

 Suzanne Maheshi Shakespeare Jones